dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/220_Covering_Spaces.md

 The image consists of classes $[\gamma]$ whose lifts to $\tilde X$ are again loops.
 :::

-:::{.theorem title="Fundamental theorem of covering spaces"}
+:::{.theorem title="Fundamental theorem of covering spaces, Hatcher 1.39"}
 For $\tilde X \mapsvia{p} X$ a covering space with

 - $\tilde X$ path-connected,